drcan94/omurziyad/README.md

 # INITIALS APP

-This project dedicated to my son "initial records" :) I planned to design a secure backend with django for my family to write about our son's initial records.
+This project dedicated to my son's "initial records" :) I planned to design a secure backend with django for my family to write about our son's initial records.

 ## API USAGE